JohnMeissnerNBS/qasalesproject/README.md

 - HOW DID I EXPECT THE CHALLENGE TO GO -

-I found it difficult to keep up with the C# lectures as the learning style was too fast for my learning style.
+I found it difficult to keep up with the C# lectures as the learning style was too fast for me.
 Due to this I felt concerned that I would struggle to complete the project.

 - WHAT WENT WELL -

 I managed to create a menu and sub menu and link up the MenuController and RecordService classes.
+I also partially completed a repository, CreateReadRepository and a Utils class but these were incomplete.

-It was generally good to actually have an extended period of practical practice on C sharp so that I could figure out for myself why certain things werent working.
+It was generally good to actually have an extended period of practical practice on C sharp so that I could figure out for myself why certain things werent working which helped improve my overall understanding of the language.

 - WHAT DID NOT GO SO WELL -

 As I thought I did find the project very difficult overall as I felt undermined by the fact that I was unable to fully understand all of the material taught.
-This meant that I had gaps where my understanding was limited.
+This meant that I had gaps where my understanding was limited and hence this affected my ability to complete the project.

 - POSSIBLE IMPROVEMENTS FOR THE FUTURE -